Diving with Turtles

 However deaths at the hands of humans are not always accidental.
 Turtle meat and soup is still widely available in many parts of the world including Bali, and their eggs are considered an aphrodisiac in certain cultures.
 The shells are also highly prized for decorative purposes or to be transformed into items such mundane, functional items as combs and spectacles.

-Awareness of dwindling turtle numbers has lead to measures being taken throughout the world to allow them to nest in peace.
+Awareness of dwindling species numbers has lead to measures being taken throughout the world to allow them to nest in peace.
 The "Convention on International Trade in Endangered Species" (CITES) controls international trade in endangered and threatened species.
 Sea turtles are covered under Appendix I of this agreement and receive protection from international trade by all countries that have signed the treaty.

 On a local scale the dive resorts on Sipadan Island, for example, have been closed to tourists since January 2005 allowing an island which was previously full of nesting turtles to be given the chance to return to its former status.